Start a Newspapers & Magazines Trading Business in Dubai

 Dubai South's location directly adjacent to Al Maktoum International Airport is particularly valuable for re-export operations.
 Publications sourced from Europe, North America, or Asia can be received, consolidated, and redistributed to regional markets across the GCC, East Africa, and South Asia with minimal transit time.
 Niche and specialist print titles, which are difficult to source locally in many neighbouring markets, command premium distribution margins when routed through a Dubai-based trading operation.

-What the Newspapers and Magazines Trading Licence Covers
+What the Newspapers and Magazines Trading License Covers

 Activity Code 4761.97 falls under the ISIC trading category and permits the wholesale and retail trading of newspapers, magazines, and periodicals.
-The licence is a Trading Licence issued through Dubai South Business Hub Free Zone and authorises the holder to import, export, re-export, and distribute printed publications within permitted channels.
+The license is a Trading License issued through Dubai South Business Hub Free Zone and authorises the holder to import, export, re-export, and distribute printed publications within permitted channels.

 International publication distributors seeking a UAE base for regional operations across the GCC and beyond